tatam/lama/README.md

 _Lama, the application that does not mache these words._

 ## Description
-Lama is a tool for mixing a word list.
+Lama is a GNU Linux tool for mixing a word list.
 The  goal is to obtain a custom password dictionary to a particular target, whether physical or moral.

 It is therefore important that the words in this list correspond to the target.